 More departments are beginning to utilize the GEO data to streamline CARs and tie their assessments back to departmental KPIs.

 GEO ASSESSMENT FINDINGS

-This data was collected by OAC representatives Carrie Hawkinson, Stacy Kosier, Mary Pence, Jennifer Wright, Marj Smolensky, and Jill Johnson, and compiled by Kylie Price.
+This data was collected by OAC representatives Stacy Kosier, Mary Guenseth, Marge Smolensky, Jill Johnson, and Lisa Walker, and it was compiled by Kylie Price.

 GEOS IDENTIFIED BY CARS